MontrealAI/AGI-Alpha-Node-v0/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/License-MIT-10b981" alt="MIT" /></a>
 </p>

 > Operate this lattice and you drive the engine that captures cognitive alpha in real time—owner-directed, battle-tested, and ready for immediate deployment by a non-technical operator.
+This is the cognition core built to seize the kind of economic gravity usually reserved for world-shifting machines.

 ---